 This year Educate Girls Now has expanded service to the widows that were featured in the BBC documentary, “The War Wives of Afghanistan”; these families were perilously close to the edge, but all of our families are in dire need.
 Each year we are committed to helping families stay together and thrive, and providing an education for approximately 91 children.
 In 2016, we saved 11 girls, under the age of 12, from marriage.

-Our goal is to continue a stable flow of support to establish a reliable presence that contributes to positive social change.
+Our goal is to continue a stable flow of support, and to establish a reliable presence that contributes to positive social change within the wider community.
 During the winter, vegetables and fruit are at a minimum.
-Diet staples include flour, beans, canned tomatoes, sugar, oil and green tea.
-Without your help, these families would survive solely on bread.
+Educate Girls Now provides diet staples such as flour, beans, canned tomatoes, sugar, oil and green tea.
+Without your help, most of these families would survive solely on bread.

 Families become literate with the help of Educate Girls Now